YottaDB/YDBDoc/MultiLangProgGuide/luaprogram.rst

 .. contents::
    :depth: 5

-Programming YottaDB in `Lua <https://www.lua.org/>`_ is provided by `lua-yottadb <https://github.com/anet-be/lua-yottadb>`_, developed by `Mitchell <https://github.com/orbitalquark/>`_ and `Berwyn Hoyt <https://github.com/berwynhoyt/>`_, and sponsored by the `University of Antwerp <https://www.uantwerpen.be>`_.
+Programming YottaDB in `Lua <https://www.lua.org/>`_ is provided by `YDBLua <https://gitlab.com/YottaDB/Lang/YDBLua>`_, developed by `Mitchell <https://github.com/orbitalquark/>`_ and `Berwyn Hoyt <https://github.com/berwynhoyt/>`_, and sponsored by the `University of Antwerp <https://www.uantwerpen.be>`_.
 We acknowledge their contribution and thank them for the value it adds to the YottaDB community.

-lua-yottadb wraps the YottaDB :ref:`c-simple-api` to provide a Lua API.
+YDBLua wraps the YottaDB :ref:`c-simple-api` to provide a Lua API.

 --------------
 Installation